Key Takeaways

 Is it better to use a broker or contact a carrier directly?

-Direct carrier booking can work if you know the industry, but for most people, brokers provide more peace of mind and better value.
+Using a broker gives you access to a nationwide network of pre-vetted carriers, competitive pricing through multiple bids, and professional logistics support.
+Direct carrier booking can work if you know the industry, but for most people, brokers provide more peace of mind and value.

 What documents are needed to ship my car?

-If applicable: power of attorney or release authorization for someone else to handle the shipment.
+Typically a valid government-issued ID, a copy of the vehicle registration and title, and a signed shipping contract/Bill of Lading.
+If applicable, a power of attorney or release authorization for someone else to handle the shipment.